Search

 Furthermore, incorporating membranes into such systems introduces an environmentally friendly dimension owing to their biodegradable and sustainable properties [5].

-In particular, it allows the study of transfer kinetics, with fine control of hydrodynamic conditions, the absence of turbulence, and the reduction of molecular diffusion distances.
+It allows the study of transfer kinetics, with fine control of hydrodynamic conditions, the absence of turbulence, and the reduction of molecular diffusion distances.

 An automated and computer-controlled liquid-liquid extraction using a microfluidic platform integrated with necessary characterization methods is an excellent tool for obtaining structural, thermodynamic, and kinetic information about the studied process [3].